break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 `,
 ```

-Next, we can add a property to our class that matches the string in our ref and give it a type of `HTML InputElement`.
+Next, we can add a property to our class that matches the string in our ref and assign it the type `HTMLInputElement`.

 ```ts
 export class MySearch extends FASTElement {